 - 1. Cognition and learning

 - 2. Communication and interaction

-- 3. Social, emotional, and mental effort
+- 3. Social, emotional, and mental health difficulties

-- 4. Sensory or Physical
+- 4. Sensory and/ or Physical needs

 A child may have special educational needs, either throughout or at anytime during their school career.
 The policy is in place to ensure that planning and assessment takes into account the SEND area of need and the extent of the difficulty experienced that may impact a child's development and learning.